Skullcutter/Text-to-Image/README.md

-# Getting Started with Create React App
+# AI Text-to-Image Generator

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A modern, responsive React application that transforms text descriptions into stunning AI-generated images using Hugging Face's Stable Diffusion model.
+Built with React and styled with Tailwind CSS for a sleek, user-friendly experience.

 ## Available Scripts